Install py5#

 Install py5 library#

-Finally, install the py5 library.
+Finally, install the py5 and py5jupyter libraries.

 If you are on Windows or on a Mac, you may get an error relating to the dependent line-profiler package.
 If so, use the following command to resolve the error, then try pip install py5 again.